fastify/fastify-cli/README.md

 | Set the IP/CIDR value for `trustProxy` (2nd precedence)                                                                                 |               | `--trust-proxy-ips` | `FASTIFY_TRUST_PROXY_IPS`             |
 | Set the nth hop value for `trustProxy` (3rd precedence)                                                                                 |               | `--trust-proxy-hop` | `FASTIFY_TRUST_PROXY_HOP`             |

-By default `fastify-cli` runs [`dotenv`](https://www.npmjs.com/package/dotenv), so it will load all the env variables stored in `.env` in your current working directory.
+By default, `fastify-cli` runs [`dotenv`](https://www.npmjs.com/package/dotenv), so it will load all the env variables stored in `.env` in your current working directory.

 The default value for `--plugin-timeout` is 10 seconds.
-By default `--ignore-watch` flag is set to ignore `node_modules build dist .git bower_components logs .swp' files.
+By default,`--ignore-watch` flag is set to ignore `node_modules build dist .git bower_components logs .swp' files.

 #### Containerization